 Your therapist will give you a schedule of benchmarks, or regular dates where you and your spouse will want to pause to evaluate how you are doing in terms of relationship recovery.

-They know the timeline a hurting marriage follows as couples work on coping after infidelity to bring their relationship back on track.
+They can help you with figuring out your own roadmap for the hurting marriage to improve while you as a couple work on coping after infidelity to bring their relationship back on track.

 Keep meeting with your therapist even after you think you’ve got it all figured out.
 Consider these sessions as relationship “tune-ups” so that you can keep everything running smoothly once you have put the affair in the past and moved on.